RomanDataLab/Barcelona_Hightech_Clusters/README.md

 ![](visuals/perks-31.png)
 ### Proposal for policy-making to stimulate the development of specific hightech clusters.
 ![](visuals/perks-38.png)
-### Data analys of the metropolitam area of Barcelona in comparison with the existing Metropolitan Authorities Area by overlapping with hightech clusters
+### Data analys of the metropolitam area of Barcelona in comparison with the existing Metropolitan Authorities Area by overlapping with hightech clusters (160 against 33 municipalities)
 ![](visuals/perks-41.png)

 ##  References